infinia-yzl/opentierboy/README.md

 ## 📜 License

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This means:

+- You can freely use, modify, and distribute the software.
+- You must provide appropriate attribution to the original project and authors.
+- You must include a copy of the full license text with any distribution of the software or derivative works.
+- If you modify OpenTierBoy and provide it as a service over a network, you must make your modified source code available to users of that service under the same AGPL-3.0 license.
+- Any derivative works must also be licensed under AGPL-3.0.
+- You must clearly indicate any changes made to the original software.

-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for full details.

 ## 🌐 Community